Parasitism: Social parasitism

 Social parasites take advantage of interspecific interactions between members of eusocial animals such as ants, termites, and bumblebees.
 Examples include the large blue butterfly, Phengaris arion, its larvae employing ant mimicry to parasitise certain ants, Bombus bohemicus, a bumblebee which invades the hives of other bees and takes over reproduction while their young are raised by host workers, and Melipona scutellaris, a eusocial bee whose virgin queens escape killer workers and invade another colony without a queen.
 An extreme example of interspecific social parasitism is found in the ant Tetramorium inquilinum, an obligate parasite which lives exclusively on the backs of other Tetramorium ants.
 A mechanism for the evolution of social parasitism was first proposed by Carlo Emery in 1909.
 Now known as "Emery's rule", it states that social parasites tend to be closely related to their hosts, often being in the same genus.

 Intraspecific social parasitism occurs in parasitic nursing, where some individual young take milk from unrelated females.
 In wedge-capped capuchins, higher ranking females sometimes take milk from low ranking females without any reciprocation.

 Brood parasitism

-In brood parasitism, the hosts act as parents as they raise the young as their own.
+In brood parasitism, the hosts suffer increased parental investment and energy expenditure to feed parasitic young, which are commonly larger than host young.
+The growth rate of host nestlings is slowed, reducing the host's fitness.
 Brood parasites include birds in different families such as cowbirds, whydahs, cuckoos, and black-headed ducks.
 These do not build nests of their own, but leave their eggs in nests of other species.
+In the family Cuculidae, over 40% of cuckoo species are obligate brood parasites, while others are either facultative brood parasites or provide parental care.
 The eggs of some brood parasites mimic those of their hosts, while some cowbird eggs have tough shells, making them hard for the hosts to kill by piercing, both mechanisms implying selection by the hosts against parasitic eggs.
 The adult female European cuckoo further mimics a predator, the European sparrowhawk, giving her time to lay her eggs in the host's nest unobserved.
+Host species often combat parasitic egg mimicry through egg polymorphism, having two or more egg phenotypes within a single population of a species.
+Multiple phenotypes in host eggs decrease the probability of a parasitic species accurately "matching" their eggs to host eggs.